NichaA/EstimateCosineFunction/README.md

 - Train-val curves
 ![alt text](https://github.com/NichaA/EstimateCosineFunction/raw/master/image/A1-1_trainval.png)
 - Test MSE = 0.000018, Test RMSE = 0.01342
-- Bland-Altman plot shows mean +/- SD = 0.00695 +/- 0.01148,
+- Bland-Altman plot shows
+    - mean +/- SD = 0.00695 +/- 0.01148
-    97.5% of the residuals are between -0.01556 and 0.02945,
+    - 97.5% of the residuals are between -0.01556 and 0.02945
-    the  model didn't perform well on the two edges (we will see if RandomizedSearchCV can optmize this)
+    - The  model didn't perform well on the two edges (we will see if RandomizedSearchCV can improve this)
 ![alt text](https://github.com/NichaA/EstimateCosineFunction/raw/master/image/A1-1_blandaltman.png)

 #### EstimateCosine_RandomizedSearchCV.py